Ageing Well Network

 - We delighted in the group starting to self-organize to meet their own needs, especially phone calls and visiting each other to fight loneliness that too many of the group experienced before.

 This mahi comes out of the years of love and care that the past workers and residents of Wesleyhaven built together and from the current residents of Wesley Rātā Village who show generosity, humour and courage looking towards change.
-Also from the current and past members of the network who have been up for doing things differently in their lives, and Tracey Scott our founding facilitator who brought us all together so beautifully.
+Also to the current and past members of the network who have been up for doing things differently in their lives, and our fabulous Ageing Well facilitators.

 What have we learnt?